graphql-python/graphene/docs/execution/execute.rst

 Root Value
 __________

-Value used for :ref:`ResolverRootArgument` in root queries and mutations can be overridden using ``root`` parameter.
+Value used for :ref:`ResolverParamParent` in root queries and mutations can be overridden using ``root`` parameter.

 .. code:: python